 Key spent fuel pool (SFP) water levels, including the three critical levels defined in NEI 12-02 Revision 1 will be identified in related station guidance.
-Both the primary and backup instrument level channels are permanent, mounted directly within the SFP, and will measure level over a single continuous span from above Level 1 down to below the upper limit of Level 3 (taking into account instrument uncertainty).
+Both the primary and backup instrument level channels will be permanent, mounted directly within the SFP, and will measure level over a single continuous span from above level 1 down to below the upper limit of level 3 (taking into account instrument uncertainty).
 Access to the SFP area is not required to operate the instrument channels or obtain level data.
-Displays and signal processors will be located in the Reactor Auxiliary Building (RAB) and readily accessible.
-Each channel displays indicated level to reasonably high accuracy when accounting for worse case environmental conditions and instrument uncertainties.
-A channel accuracy or instrument loop uncertainty of ± 3 inches is applied which is conservative and bounding thereby precluding the need for formal accuracy analyses.
+Displays will be located in the relay room in the Control Building (CB) and will be readily accessible.
+The supporting electronics will be located based on equipment restrictions.
+Each channel displays indicate level to reasonably high accuracy when accounting for worse case environmental conditions and instrument uncertainties.
+A channel accuracy or instrument loop uncertainty of \pm 3 inches is applied which is conservative and bounding thereby precluding the need for formal accuracy analyses.
 As such, SFP level instrument span or range will be 3 inches or more above Level 1 and 3 inches or more below the Level 3 upper limit.
 The three critical levels are as follows:

 - LEVEL 1: Level 1 is the level adequate to support operation of the normal fuel pool cooling system.
-It is the higher of the following two points: - (1) the level at which reliable suction loss occurs due to uncovering the coolant inlet pipe or any weirs or vacuum breakers associated with suction loss.
-For Waterford, this level, (1), is established based on the level at which the SFP cooling pumps automatically trip which is at elevation 41 feet 6 inches (Reference 6).
-This elevation is above the point where the pumps lose suction (Reference 7). - (2) the level at which the normal fuel pool cooling pumps lose required NPSH assuming saturated conditions in the pool.
-An evaluation will be completed to demonstrate that this elevation is below the elevation that defines Level 1.
+It will be increased for instrument uncertainty and is the higher of the following two points: - (1) The level at which reliable suction loss occurs due to uncovering the coolant inlet pipe or any weirs or vacuum breakers associated with suction loss.
+For JAF, this level, (1) is established based on the weir plate/siphon break elevation which is 368 feet 4-5/8 inches (Reference 6). - (2) The level at which the normal fuel pool cooling pumps lose required Net Positive Suction Head (NPSH) assuming saturated conditions in the pool.
+The trip of the SFP cooling pump is based on the level in the skimmer surge tank.
+This level will be below the level determined in (1) above.

 The higher of the above points is (1).
-Therefore, LEVEL 1 is elevation 41 feet 6 inches.
+Therefore, LEVEL 1 is elevation 368 feet 4-5/8 inches.

 - LEVEL 2: Level 2 is the level adequate to provide substantial radiation shielding for a person standing on the spent fuel pool operating deck.
-Level 2 may be based on either of the following: - (1) 10 feet ± 1 foot above the highest point of any fuel rack seated in the spent fuel pool.
-The elevation associated with this level is 30 feet 0 inches ± 1 foot (i.e., Level 3+10 feet). - (2) A designated level that provides adequate radiation shielding to maintain personnel dose within acceptable limits while performing local operations in the vicinity of the pool.
+Level 2 will be based on either of the following: - (1) 10 feet ± 1 foot above the highest point of any fuel rack seated in the spent fuel pool.
+The elevation associated with this level is 355 feet 10-3/8 inches ± 1 foot (i.e., Level 3 + 10 feet). - (2) A designated level that provides adequate radiation shielding to maintain personnel dose within acceptable limits while performing local operations in the vicinity of the pool.
 This level is based on plant-specific or appropriate generic shielding calculations.
 The elevation associated with this level is not calculated since item (1) is used to establish Level 2 as permitted by NEI 12-02 Revision 1.

-Therefore, LEVEL 2 is elevation 30 feet 0 inches ± 1 foot (i.e., 10 feet above Level 3).
+Therefore, LEVEL 2 is elevation 355 feet 10-3/8 inches ± 1 foot (i.e., 10 feet above Level 3).